Navigation on the trail, distance to objective?

 Re: Navigation on the trail, distance to objective?

-Many thanks, gpsrchive.
-Forgive my ignorance.
-If I copy a GPX file to the 66i, where do I find the GPX directory?
-That may be where I went wrong before.
-What is the difference between a route and a tracklog?gpsrchive wrote: ↑Sun Jul 28, 2019 9:12 pm If you already have a wikiloc account, you should be using the Connect IQ wikiloc app to send tracks directly to your GPSMAP 66.
+gpsrchive wrote: Sun Jul 28, 2019 9:12 pm If you already have a wikiloc account, you should be using the Connect IQ wikiloc app to send tracks directly to your GPSMAP 66.
 See Pages > Connect IQ for more information.

 I do not know what workflow you used when you had trouble loading trails prior, but you can copy any GPX file to the Garmin\GPX directory on either the GPSMAP 66 or installed microSD card.